Vessel (Twenty One Pilots album): Release

 On September 11, "Holding On to You" was released as a single.
 "Lovely" was released as a single in Japan on April 17, 2013, and included as a bonus track on the Japanese edition of Vessel.
 "House of Gold" was released as a radio single on August 6.
 On September 15, "Fake You Out" was released as a single.
 On October 4, the music video for "House of Gold" was released.
 The video was directed by Warren Kommers.
 "Car Radio" was released as a radio single on March 18, 2014.

 On January 8, 2023, the album was re-released as a limited edition vinyl boxset.
 The vinyl was packaged in a metallic silhouetted cover box, included a poster and polaroid collection, and featured bonus tracks.
 The release was accompanied by a YouTube variety stream celebrating the record's 10th anniversary; the livestream was a partnership and fundraiser for the non-profit Make-A-Wish Foundation where the band raised over $47,000.
 The vinyl release was met with sales of an all-time high and an unprecedented demand; delivery of all pre-orders had expected to be as early as February 3, 2023.

 Composition

-Vessel has been stylistically described as alternative hip-hop, electropop, indie pop, rap rock, indie rock, pop, electronica, alternative rock, and emo.
+Musically, Vessel has been described as alternative hip-hop, electropop, indie pop, rap rock, indie rock, pop, electronica, alternative rock, and emo.